 1.1 This guide covers the establishment of a quality assurance (QA) program for analytical chemistry laboratories within the nuclear industry.
-Reference to key elements of ANSI/ISO/ ASQC Q9001, Quality Systems, provides guidance to the functional aspects of analytical laboratory operation.
-When implemented as recommended, the practices presented in this guide will provide a comprehensive QA program for the laboratory.
-The practices are grouped by functions, which constitute the basic elements of a laboratory QA program.
+Reference to key elements of ANSI/ISO/ ASQC Q9001-1994, Quality Systems, provides guidance to the functional aspects of analytical laboratory operation.
+When implemented, the recommended practices presented in this guide will provide a comprehensive QA program for the laboratory.
+The recommended practices are grouped by functions, which are the basic elements of a QA program.

-1.2 The essential, basic elements of a laboratory QA program appear in the following order:
+1.2 The basic elements of a QA program appear in the following order: